 Can you use too much tile adhesive?

-You can use too much tile adhesive.
-If you create large wet blobs under the tile, you weaken the bond between the cement and the tile.
-You’ll also extend the adhesive’s drying time, increasing the tile’s chances of moving in situ.
+If you create large wet blobs under the tile, you weaken the bond between the adhesive and the tile.
+You’ll also extend the adhesive’s drying time, increasing the tile’s chances of moving.

 How much height does tile adhesive add?